Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 We've now seen a couple ways of getting information into and out of our scripts.
 We know how to read and write to files and accept input from the keyword and print it to the screen, too.
 But what exactly is going on behind the scenes when we do this?
 How does a Python program connect to both the screen and the keyboard?
 Well, it uses I/O streams. **I/O streams** are the basic mechanism for performing input and output operations in your programs.

 We call these streams because the data keeps flowing.
 A program can read input and generate output as long as it needs to achieve its goal.
-Okay, what do these streams mean in practice?
+What do these streams mean in practice?

 Most operating systems supply three different I/O streams by default each with a different purpose